 Ever since the revelation that only 5% of all HDB flats undergo SERS, there has been concern about HDB lease decay.
 Part of this is because HDB, unlike private 99-year leasehold condominiums, cannot undergo an enbloc sale.
 For private leasehold condominiums, an enbloc sale allows homeowners to exit a lease which is running down.
 However, part of the concern about HDB lease decay has been due to a lack of understanding about what tools are available to deal with it.

 The Lease Buyback Scheme is currently the best, and perhaps only, realistic solution for the issue of HDB lease decay

 Unfortunately, the lack of understanding and communication, and possibly also the overly restrictive conditions on the LBS has resulted in this solution being underused.
+In fact the LBS allows HDB owners much more flexibility in terms of how they can use the cash value of their HDB flat, e.g. for retirement spending, or for a bequest.
 Perhaps it is time to go back to the HDB to better understand how they can help!